Social Media

 sungei buloh wetland reserve mangrove walk

-By car: Sungei Buloh is easily accessible by car, with three carparks off Kranji Way located near the Visitor Centre, and another carpark off Neo Tiew Crescent near the Wetland Centre.
+By car: Sungei Buloh is easily accessible by car, with free parking at car parks off Kranji Way located near the Visitor Centre and another car park off Neo Tiew Crescent near the Wetland Centre.

-Nature & Wildlife at Sungei Buloh Wetland Reserve
+Nature & Animals at Sungei Buloh Wetland Reserve

 Of the 70 species of mangrove found in the world, 31 can be found in Singapore, and 27 in Sungei Buloh Wetland Reserve alone.
-These diverse species are home to a plethora of insects, amphibians, fishes, birds, and mammals.
-My preschooler and I have taken to birdwatching upon moving to Singapore, and we have spotted exotic migratory birds like whimbrels, plovers, resident herons and sunbirds here.
+These diverse species are home to a plethora of animals, including insects, amphibians, fishes, birds, and mammals.

 Download: Free Nature Play Scavenger Hunt